microsoft/FluidFramework/packages/runtime/container-runtime/src/gc/gcEarlyAdoption.md

 ## Enabling Sweep

+The following configuration is required for Sweep to be enabled for a given document:

+-   GC Option `gcSweepGeneration` must be set
+-   Each of these two Config Settings must be set to `true` in the session:
+    -   `Fluid.GarbageCollection.Test.SweepDataStores`
+    -   `Fluid.GarbageCollection.Test.SweepAttachmentBlobs`

+### Differences between gcSweepGeneration and gcTombstoneGeneration

+`gcSweepGeneration` is persisted and immutable in the document, just like `gcTombstoneGeneration`.
+However, behavior differs in a few important ways.

+For Tombstone, if `gcTombstoneGeneration` is not set, Tombstone enforcement will be **enabled**.
+For Sweep however, if `gcSweepGeneration` is not set, Tombstone enforcement will be **disabled**.

+This means that until the `gcSweepGeneration` GC Option is set, _no existing document will be eligible for Sweep, ever_.

+Lastly, there is a special case when `gcSweepGeneration === 0`: Any document with `gcTombstoneGeneration: 0` will be eligible for Sweep as well.
+This was done for historical reasons due to circumstances during GC's development.

 ### DRAFT NOTES

--   Enabling Sweep
-    -   GcSweepGeneration must be set
-    -   Some options must be set (I have that task to change the defaults)
-    -   What if Tombstone is also enabled - Sweep wins I assume?
--   Move all this to `gcAdvancedConfiguration.md` and put only these two things in this file:
+-   Move all this to `gcAdvancedConfiguration.md` and put only these two things in the original file:
     -   How to enable Tombstone enforcement (the two settings)
     -   How to enable Sweep

 Questions

+-   What if Tombstone is also enabled - Sweep wins I assume?
 -   If you bump GcTombstoneGeneration to 1 but GcSweepGeneration is at 0, what happens?